TechPenguineer/Zeno-IDE-1/README.md

 An ide is a integrated development environment.
 This is basically a file/text editor with other features!

 ## Who is Zeno INC?
-Zeno INC. Founded in 2021 by developer Tech Penguineer And Voidy, its a professional software development organization where developers come together to make life easier for other programmers.
+Zeno INC. Founded in 2021 by developer Tech Penguineer And Pure Voidy, its a professional software development organization where developers come together to make life easier for other programmers.

 # Project